CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

   4.66 │    └──jne    1d0
 ```

 In this first section of the assembly, we have our main loop which tests the condition, and skips the addition.
-However, the case we've marked as unlikely (performing the addition), as been moved far lower in the executable, starting at address `26e`:
+However, the case we've marked as unlikely (performing the addition), as been moved far lower in the executable, starting at address `26e` (I've omitted the unrelated code in-between):

 ```assembly
  23.71 │26e:   mov    0x20(%rbp),%rdx